Message from the Minister for the Economy, Investment and Small Businesses Dr Christian Cardona

 Furthermore, the legislation also seeks to regulate and establish parameters within which family businesses are to govern and operate the family businesses to help them pursue succession and an effective transfer of the family business.
 The legislation is intended to establish operational benchmarks so that family businesses can further achieve their aims.
 The Family Business Act will give due recognition to this sector and will further facilitate and support their unity in their endeavours to work collectively to ensure their survival.
 Finally, the legislation proposes an initial set of incentives to be immediately made available to family businesses to assist them throughout their transition process.

-With this innovative legislation and new support system being established by the Family Business Unit we hope and intend to bring recognition and support to this vital economic sector.
-The role of the Regulator is intended to assist family businesses in their endeavours of transferring their family businesses by benefitting from the incentives made available to those registered and receive all due support in the process.
-Furthermore, the Family Business Unit will serve as a support to family business in the regulation of their business, their governance and enhancement of their internal organisation and structure with the aim of helping them to effectively operate their business and work towards a successful succession of the family business.
+Following in the footsteps of my predecessor, as Family Business Office Regulator, I shall endeavour to bring recognition and support to this vital economic sector.
+The role of the Regulator is intended to assist family businesses in transferring their family business by benefitting from the incentives made available to those registered and receive all due support in the process.
+Furthermore, the Family Business Office provides support to family businesses in relation to the regulation and governance of their business, the enhancement of their internal organisation and structure, with the aim of helping them to effectively operate their business and pave the way towards a successful succession of the family business.